 Remember, as hydroelectricity is generated and water is released from the Powerhouse (on a demand basis) water levels rise rapidly and take some time to “fall” following generation.
 Prior to traveling to the Sipsey Fork to fish, know the generation schedule.
 Generation schedules are available call 1-800-LAKES-11; but the schedules are subject to change without notice.

 Stream frontage on either side of the Sipsey Fork upstream of the Hwy 69 Bridge to the Smith Lake Dam is owned by the Alabama Power Company and anglers can access the stream from APC land.
 Much of the land bordering the Sipsey Fork downstream of the Hwy 69 Bridge is privately owned.
 Anglers must obtain permission from the land owner prior to walking or wading to and along the stream bank or in the water.

 From I-65, take exit 299 and drive west towards Jasper for 16 miles on Alabama Highway 69.
 In front of Riverside Fly Shop (before you crossover the Sipsey Fork bridge), turn north onto Cullman Co.
 Rd.
 95. Travel 2 miles to the parking area beside the Birmingham Water Works Pumping Station.
-To fish the Alabama Power Company fishing platform at the dam, cross the Hwy 69 Bridge east of the fly shop and turn right onto Smith Lake Dam Road.
+To fish the Alabama Power Company fishing platform at the dam, cross the Hwy 69 Bridge west of the fly shop and turn right onto Smith Lake Dam Road.
 Travel 2 miles and turn right again onto Power House Road.
 Follow the steep, winding road a half mile to the dam.